 speaker

 Operator

-OK, perfect.
+Okay, perfect.
 Thank you very much.
 Thank you.
-Once again, to ask a question, please press star one one on your telephone again at star one one on your telephone to ask a question.
+Once again, to ask a question, please press star 11 on your telephone.
+Again, that's star 11 on your telephone to ask a question.
 Our next question comes from the line of Charlie Lederer of Citigroup.
 Your question, please, Charlie.

-OK, thanks.
+speaker